PecanProject/betydb-documentation/betydb_tables.md

 as a categorical (rather than continuous) variable, and the name relates directly to the nomenclature used in the original citation.
-The treatment name does not have to indicate the level of treatment used in a particular treatment&mdash;if required for analysis, this information is recorded as a management.
+The treatment name does not have to indicate the level of treatment used in a particular treatment; if required for analysis, this information is recorded as a management.

 Each study includes a control treatment; when there is no experimental